rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 To establish coordination, it is required that both TLC:s use suitable time plan/traffic situation and synchronize their cycle timers.

-- It must be possible to configure TLC:s as primary/secondary
+- It must be possible to configure TLC:s as leader/follower
-- TLC:s should be able to communicate with up to 20 other TLC:s.
+- One leader TLC should be able to communicate with up to 20 follower TLC:s.
-  (One primary with 20 secondary TLC:s).

 The following input/output is needed